- This event has passed.

 Annual Fishing & Hunting Show at the Connecticut Convention Center

-March 29 - March 31
+March 20, 2020 - March 22, 2020

 Connecticut’s largest fishing and hunting show is coming, just in time for spring’s outdoor season.
-The 22nd Northeast Fishing & Hunting Show will be held Friday, March 29 through Sunday, March 31, 2019 at the Connecticut Convention Center, 100 Columbus Blvd. in Hartford.
+The Annual Northeast Fishing & Hunting Show will be held Friday, March 20 through Sunday, March 22, 2020 at the Connecticut Convention Center, 100 Columbus Blvd. in Hartford.

 This is a great annual event for the entire family and designed for longtime enthusiasts as well as anyone who wants to learn more about outdoor adventure.

 Friday, March 20 from 12 noon to 7 pm

 Saturday, March 21 from 10 a.m. to 7 pm